Ukrainian refugee crisis: Switzerland

-It was already possible for a Ukrainian citizen (with a biometric passport) to enter Switzerland without a visa, the maximum stay was three months.
-Justice Minister Karin Keller-Sutter announced on 28 February that in future refugees without passports would be welcome too and residence would no longer be time limited.
-The federal government and the cantons would provide accommodation for 9,000 refugees.
-On 11 March, the head of the Justice ministry Karin Keller-Sutter said that 2,100 refugees have already been registered in Switzerland and up to 60,000 refugees could arrive in total.
+Prior to the invasion, Swiss laws already allowed any Ukrainian citizen with a biometric passport to enter Switzerland without a visa and to stay for up to three months.
+On 28 February 2022, Justice Minister Karin Keller-Sutter announced that from then on refugees without passports could enter too and staying in the country would no longer be time limited.
+The federal government and the cantons committed to providing accommodation for 9,000 refugees.
+On 11 March, the head of the Justice ministry Karin Keller-Sutter said that 2,100 refugees had already been registered in Switzerland and up to 60,000 refugees could arrive in total.
 As of 5 April, 24,837 refugees had been registered and 18,149 of them had already received S permits.
 By October 2022, there were about 70,000 refugees in Switzerland.

+In August 2025 the Swiss State Secretariat for Migration (SEM) issued an internal security assessment of seven western Ukrainian oblasts (Volyn, Rivne, Lviv, Ternopil, Zakarpattia, Ivano-Frankivsk and Chernivtsi).
+The report, drawing on ACLED and UN data up to July 2025, found these rear-zone areas under full Ukrainian control experience only sporadic Russian long-range air and drone strikes, with “very low civilian casualties” (defined in the report as 0-9 deaths and 7–83 injuries per oblast in the preceding 12 months).
+Based on this assessment, the Swiss government ruled on 8 October 2025 that refugee returns to these seven oblasts are generally reasonable.
+Effective 1 November 2025, new applicants for temporary Protection Status (Status S) from these regions are generally ineligible for automatic collective protection and must apply through the regular asylum procedure.
+Existing Status S holders remain unaffected.

 United Kingdom

-Britain had issued about 1,000 visas by 13 March and was criticised for placing too many bureaucratic obstacles to entry to the UK for refugees by both international and UK sources, and for only granting admission to refugees who already had family in the UK.
-On 4 March the United Kingdom announced that British nationals and Ukrainian residents of the UK would be allowed to bring in members of their extended family from Ukraine.
+Britain had issued about 1,000 visas by 13 March 2022 and was criticised for placing too many bureaucratic obstacles to entry to the UK for refugees by both international and UK sources, and for only granting admission to refugees who already had family in the UK.
+On 4 March 2022, the United Kingdom announced that British nationals and Ukrainian residents of the UK would be allowed to bring in members of their extended family from Ukraine.
 Prime Minister Boris Johnson stated that the country could take in 200,000 Ukrainian refugees.
 On 7 March 2022, French Interior Minister Gerald Darmanin said that many Ukrainian refugees had been turned away by British officials in Calais and told to obtain visas at UK consulates in Paris or Brussels.
 Emmanuel Macron also criticised the United Kingdom for not helping Ukrainian refugees enough, specifically criticising Britain's visa policy which required applicants to apply for visas in person in Brussels or Paris before entering Britain.

-On 12 March, Michael Gove announced the "Homes for Ukraine" scheme whereby Britons who offered their home to Ukrainian refugees would receive £350 a month.
+On 12 March 2022, Michael Gove announced the "Homes for Ukraine" scheme whereby Britons who offered their home to Ukrainian refugees would receive £350 a month.